When using Exclaimer, all emails with a signature applied are converted to HTML format.

 Try clearing your browser cache or make changes in incognito mode.

-To avoid this from happening, make sure you work on the latest version of Chrome.
+To avoid this, make sure you are using the latest version of Chrome.